jmanhype/scout/EXECPLAN.md

 - Decision: Add a 10% random candidate mix and shrink bandwidth by 0.5× Scott to match Optuna’s exploration/exploitation balance.
   Rationale: Prevents mode collapse and improved best scores to beat Optuna on sphere.
   Date/Author: 2025-12-09 / Codex
+- Decision: Expand parity scope to CMA-ES, NSGA-II/MOTPE, QMC, and pruners with dedicated harnesses mirroring Optuna’s defaults.
+  Rationale: Users want assurance that Scout matches Optuna across all major samplers/pruners, not only TPE.
+  Date/Author: 2025-12-10 / Codex

 ## Outcomes & Retrospective

 Parity on the 2D sphere benchmark is achieved: Scout best 0.001384 vs Optuna 0.001917 (seed 123, 200 trials) using `Scout.Sampler.TPEOptuna`.
-Next work: run `mix test` and reconcile outstanding test failures (CMA-ES shape, TPE bandwidth expectation, MOTPE bounds) before shipping.
-All Elixir tests (excluding postgres) now pass after adding defensive CMA-ES updates and aligning TPE defaults to test expectations.
-Parity script remains green.
+All Elixir tests (excluding postgres) now pass.
+Outstanding: extend parity to CMA-ES, NSGA-II/MOTPE, QMC, and pruners with harnesses and align defaults as needed.

 ## Context and Orientation